What Happens if You Click on a Phishing Link?

 Despite the sophisticated and convincing nature of these emails, there are still several telltale signs that you’re dealing with a phishing email – threatening language, a generic greeting, poor grammar, spelling errors, a misaligned URL, reward claims, or a request for personal information.
 Legitimate businesses will never send you an email or text asking you to enter or update personal information by clicking on a link.

-If you’ve accidentally clicked on a phishing link or downloaded a malicious attachment, there are a few things you should do right away to protect yourself.
+However, if you’ve accidentally clicked on a phishing link or downloaded a malicious attachment, there are a few things to do right away to protect yourself.

 After you have unplugged your device from the internet, you’ll need to back up your data.
 Data can be lost or deleted in the aftermath of a phishing attempt, so maintain backups of all your documents and sensitive information, as well as personal assets like family photos and videos.